Converting to a Greener Bus Fleet

 Shift to Renewable Diesel

-As Oregon’s largest consumer of diesel, TriMet will lead the state’s transportation industry toward reducing greenhouse gas emissions with the move to renewable diesel that has less toxic impact on our air.
+As Oregon’s largest consumer of diesel, TriMet leads the state’s transportation industry toward reducing greenhouse gas emissions with the move to renewable diesel that has less toxic impact on our air.

 Coupled with our switch to 100% renewable electricity in June 2021, running buses on renewable diesel will cut the carbon dioxide-equivalent emissions produced by our vehicles by more than 57% within a year’s time.
 With that, we expect to avoid more than 149 million pounds of greenhouse gas emissions a year (more than 53 million pounds due to renewable electricity and nearly 96 million pounds due to renewable diesel).
 That’s the equivalent of taking 14,693 cars off the road.